PINPAL/CS2-Autoexec/README.md

 # Installation

 1. Download [the latest release from Github](https://github.com/PINPAL/CS2-Autoexec/releases/latest/download/CS2-Autoexec.zip)
-2. Extract the zip file to find 2 folders inside.
+2. Extract the zip file to find a `cfg` folder inside.
 3. Open Steam
 4. Right click Counter Strike 2 and click `Properties`
 5. In the `Launch Options` box at the bottom of this window, insert the following: